 Equine Codes of Practice in England, Scotland and Wales provide a fundamental basis for assessing if an individual horse, pony, donkey or mule is a concern.
 They summarise the legal responsibility under the Acts and provide guidance on how keepers are expected to meet the needs of their animal.
 As such, they are effectively a ‘green cross code’ to owning or keeping an equine.

 It is the owner and keeper’s responsibility to read the code of practice and to fully understand their animal’s welfare needs and what the law requires from them.
 Many owners are completely unaware of the existence of these codes of practice and are receptive to learning more about the requirements included within them.
-If you are involved in caring for horses, you should be aware of the guidance within the Defra Code of Practice and the NEWC Compendium.
+If you are involved in caring for horses, you should be aware of the guidance within the Government Codes of Practice.

 Should a prosecution be taken, the courts will consider whether the actions, or lack of action, were that of a prudent owner or keeper.
 They will use the Codes of Practice to help them decide which actions could/should have been taken in order for the animal to be cared for properly.
 Failure to comply with the codes is not an offence in itself.